 Wednesdays are for education!

-We'll be taking Wednesdays to focus on education in coffee terminology.
+We'll be taking Wednesdays to focus on education in coffee - methods, terminology, processes.
 Accessibility in coffee can be as simple as understanding the jargon of coffee.
 Hopefully you'll find this useful and find that it helps you expand your understanding of coffee a bit more!